necro50n3/livelierpokemon/README.md

 ## Effects applied when a Pokemon is attacked.
-Applies an effect when the Pokemon is attacked by another entity making contact (ie. not from a projectile).
+Applies an effect when the Pokemon is attacked by another entity making contact (ie. not from a projectile)
 - Rough Skin / Iron Barbs: Damages the attacker
 - Effect Spore / Poison Point: Chance to inflict Poison
 - Flame Body: Chance to light attacker on fire
 - Cursed Body: Chance to inflict Mining Fatigue
 - Tangling Hair / Static / Gooey: Chance to inflict Slowness
-- Pressure: Items used to damage the Pokemon will lose durability faster.
+- Pressure: Items used to damage the Pokemon will lose durability faster
 - Magic Bounce / Synchronize / Mirror Armor: Status effects will be reflected back to the attacker
-- Aftermath: Will create an explosion on death
+- Aftermath: Will create an explosion on death that does not affect the environment

 ## Immunities